dagmawiyehenew/travsport/README.md

   - Authenticate with an email address and password
     - Session will last 5 minutes
     -  When the session expires, your user should automatically re- authenticate ??
-       -  No refresh toke endpoint provided. re-connect by credential or loggout user
+       -  No refresh toke endpoint provided. re-connect by credential or logout user
 - Race Status Display
   - Show hors race events stream update when horse stars and finishes
     - Horse number